How to get the best lower thirds for video content

 As a rule of thumb, lower thirds should last between three and six seconds.
 This gives the viewer enough time to absorb the information, but doesn’t stick around long enough to become distracting or annoying.
 If you’re unsure about the length of your lower third, time how long it takes you to read the whole thing twice – or two and a half times, according to scholars and film schools!

 Lower thirds establish facts.
 Another thing you need to establish is the mood – music can help you do that.
-At Epidemic Sound, we’re packing more than 40,000 tracks and 90,000 sound effects you can use to nail the vibe.
+At Epidemic Sound, we’re packing more than 50,000 tracks and 200,000 unique sound effects and variations you can use to nail the vibe.
 Dig into the catalog below.

 What makes a good lower third?